pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg irect-like irect: the rectangle to be filled with the color.
 The actual area is the intersection of this parameter and :attr:`Pixmap.irect`.
 For an empty intersection (or an invalid parameter), no change will happen.
       :arg sequence color: the desired color given as a sequence of integers in ``range(256)``.
 The length of the sequence must equal :attr:`Pixmap.n`, which includes any alpha byte.

+      :rtype: bool
+      :returns: ``False`` if the rectangle was invalid or had an empty intersection with :attr:`Pixmap.irect`, else ``True``.

       .. note::

-         1. This method is equivalent to :meth:`Pixmap.setPixel` executed for each pixel of the rectangle, but obviously **very much faster** if many pixels are involved.
+         1. This method is equivalent to :meth:`Pixmap.setPixel` executed for each pixel in the rectangle, but is obviously **very much faster** if many pixels are involved.
-         2. This method can also be used similar to :meth:`Pixmap.clearWith` to initialize a pixmap with a certain color like ``pix.setRect(pix.irect, (255, 255, 0))``, which colors the complete pixmap with yellow.
+         2. This method can be used similar to :meth:`Pixmap.clearWith` to initialize a pixmap with a certain color like this: ``pix.setRect(pix.irect, (255, 255, 0))`` (RGB example, colors the complete pixmap with yellow).

    .. method:: setAlpha([alphavalues])